jsoemant/cs122b-spring21-project1-jdbc-example/README.md

 ## To run this example:

-1. Make sure you have properly installed Java, Maven, Git, MySQL, and Intellij on your local machine.
+1. Make sure you have properly installed Java, Maven, Git, MySQL, and Intellij on your local machine. <br/>
+   This includes making sure that the MySQL version installed matches with the ```mysql-connector-java``` version in ```pom.xml```.
-2. Clone this repository using `git clone https://github.com/UCI-Chenli-teaching/cs122b-spring20-project1-jdbc-example.git`
+2. Clone this repository using `git clone https://github.com/UCI-Chenli-teaching/cs122b-spring21-project1-jdbc-example.git`

 3. Create users and sample tables on mysql by executing the following command: